berquerant/gbrowse/README.md

   gbrowse FILE:LINUM opens the line LINUM of the FILE of the repo. gbrowse opens the directory of the repo.

+Config:

+  {
+    "phases": [
+      PHASE, ...
+    ]
+  }

+phases determines the search order for ref (commit, branch, tag).
+PHASE is branch, default_branch, tag or commit.
+If all searches fail, search commit.

 Environment variables:
   GBROWSE_GIT
     git command, default is git.